Dev-Kings/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -c -i "bin" /etc/passwd -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "^[a-z]" /etc/ssh/sshd_config -> Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well
+grep -c -i "bin" /etc/passwd -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "^[a-z]" /etc/ssh/sshd_config -> Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well tr "A" "Z" | tr "c" "e" -> Replace all characters A and c from input to Z and e respectively.